-Riding in the Rain: It’s About the Gear
+Riding in the Rain: How to Protect Yourself (and Enjoy the Ride)

 While most riders don’t purposely choose to ride in the rain, you can’t be sure that a trip that starts with sunny skies will end that way.
 Heck, in Minnesota the weather can change by the moment!

 But let’s be honest: rain makes riding a motorcycle more complex and more dangerous.
 But there are things you can do to increase your safety and make riding in the rain an enjoyable, rewarding experience.

 In this article, I’ll address Comfort.

 The truth is, anything that distracts you when you’re riding is potentially dangerous.
 In rainy weather that could be as 'minor' as a trickle of cold water that leaks down your neck, chilling your whole body.

 So it’s important to take some time (and spend some money) to get proper waterproof clothing and gear.

 In rainy weather, there’s no way to get around the most common-sense item: a full-face helmet.
 You can keep your half-helmet or 'beanie' helmet for sunnier times, but make the investment in a full-face helmet if you expect to ride in the rain.
 Our advice: get one with good venting.

 For those who argue that their full-face helmet fogs up in the rain or cold, we have a solution for that (and it's less than $20): get yourself an Anti-Fog insert.
 Problem solved.

 Today’s riding gloves are amazing, and we recommend you have at least two pair with you while riding, a lighter weight and a ‘workhorse’ rainproof pair.
 Still, there are drawbacks to gloves.
 The biggest one (in my opinion) is that gloves add bulk, which can make it more difficult to grip and definitely more difficult to shift gears.